KevinXuxuxu/LSEMS/README.md

 > This is the manual for LSEMS (Data Hub system)
 > > LSEMS stands for Large Scale Experiment Management System

+##Introduction

+###Background
+This project is initially determined to run a Bioinformatics experiment in large scale systems for efficiency.
+It involves multiple stages of image processing followed by a machine learning process.
+As a result, some image processing application is integrated into system, e.g. _Fiji_ and _EBImage_ (in R).

+###Purpose
+In this project, we introduce an integrated solution to the management and analysis of data mining and machine learning experiments in Bioinformatics and other fields.
+The purpose of the system is to manage experiment (information of the experiment), metadata (experiment results, etc.) and data sets in a more organised and logical way, with the help of multiple open source projects: a version control system to handle experiment/code logic (e.g. Gitlab) and a NoSQL database with designed data structure to handle metadata and data sets (e.g. MongoDB).
+Such logics include but not limited to experiment code versioning, data set lineage and joint view.
+Further more, the system has a strong expandability for experiments with different environment demands.
+Various languages are supported and large scale distributed computing system (e.g. Hadoop & Spark) are also available for faster processing speed on big datas.

 ##Structure
 The system is developed on two open source project: